davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [x] Use BM.HPC2.36
     - [ ] Switch to ESS mode

-- You've spin up a GPU instance with the standard OEL image (GPU version) from the console network on Oracle Cloud Infrastructure (OCI)
+- You've spun up a GPU instance with the standard OEL image (GPU version) from the console network on Oracle Cloud Infrastructure (OCI)
     What action do you need to do in order to be able to visualize your desktop remotely.
     - [ ] Install Open MPI for distributed GPU access.
     - [x] Install a desktop and VNC server
     - [ ] Install NVDIA drivers
     - [ ] Open a remote serial console
+- Which workload is massively parallel in nature
+    - [x] Map/Reduce
+    - [ ] SQL Queries
+    - [ ] ETL
+    - [ ] Streaming
 ## Compute
-- Which shape is High memory workload
+- When running a high memory workload, what should be your machine of choice?
     - [x] BM Standard E3 128
         - Up to 2048 GB RAM https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#baremetalshapes__bm-standard
     - [ ] BM Standard E2 64